 a.message and return "hello" when that message shows up somehow and needs processing.

-The one thing to understand syntax-wise is the escape sequence, using the backtick.
+The one thing to understand syntax-wise is the escape sequence, using the backtick character.
+A single backtick for inline text and a triple backtick for escaping a multi-line block.
 Any text you escape with the back-ticks, will not be interpreted as an "instruction" but just be displayed like it is.
 You can also create a sequence, here it is escaped:

 $mock a.message => ctx.echo(msg="saying hello...") => (payload="hello")